Services

 Cognitive Skills Training

-Structured Learning: At the EQUIP program, group meetings are a vital component of the learning process.
-Our friendly and experienced facilitators lead young people through various engaging activities and post-activity discussions, allowing them to reflect on their behaviors and better understand the consequences.
-These activities also encourage participants to explore alternative, positive actions they can take in their daily lives.
 Each structured learning session is specifically designed to promote real-life application of the skills and lessons learned, making it a truly impactful experience.
 As a nonprofit organisation, our mission is to provide relief to young people by addressing their suffering and misfortunes, as well as the challenges of living with a disability.
 Through our structured learning activities, we aim to empower youth and help them develop necessary skills for a brighter future.
 Our friendly and welcoming facilitators ensure that our participants feel comfortable and supported throughout their learning journey.

 Benefits